 Ultimately, Dan and the team of demographers and researchers found that all blue zones areas share nine specific lifestyle habits that we call the Power 9®.

-Dan’s adventure – and all that he learned – is chronicled in his book “The Blue Zones,” as well as the follow-up “The Blue Zones Solutions.”
-The books became New York Times best-sellers and drew worldwide media attention.
-A subsequent best-seller, “Thrive,” takes a Blue Zones approach to solve another mystery: Why are the world’s happiest places the happiest?
+Dan’s adventures – and all that he learned – is chronicled in his book The Blue Zones, as well as The Blue Zones Solution, The Blue Zones Challenge, The Blue Zones American Kitchen, and Blue Zones Secrets.
+The books became New York Times bestsellers and drew worldwide media attention.
+The subsequent bestsellers Thrive and Blue Zones of Happiness takes a Blue Zones approach to solve another mystery: Why are the world’s happiest places the happiest?

 Blue Zones is now dedicated to creating healthy communities across the United States.
 The first effort, in Albert Lea, Minnesota, was a “stunning” success, and formed the blueprint for our Blue Zones Projects.

 Blue Zones® is now a trademark of Blue Zones, LLC, and reflects the lifestyle and the environment of the world’s longest-lived people.